google/skia/experimental/documentation/gerrit.md

       'https://gerrit-review.googlesource.com/tools/hooks/commit-msg'
     chmod +x "$(git rev-parse --git-dir)/hooks/commit-msg"

-If you aquired Skia from a mirror (such as github), you need to change the `origin` remote to point to point to googlesource.
+If you aquired Skia from a mirror (such as GitHub), you need to change the `origin` remote to point to point to googlesource.
 Advanvced uses will note that there is nothing special about the string `origin` and that you could call this remote anything you want, as long as you use that name for `get push`.